 - When the milk starts to boil, add the rice (basmati).
 It is important to keep an eye on it making sure the milk doesn’t boil over, and stir to prevent sticking.
 (I use an iron saucepan which retains the heat very well, so I use a low heat.
 You may need to turn the heat to medium depending on the material of your saucepan.)
 The mixture will tend to settle at the bottom and as it becomes more dense, will require more frequent stirring.

-Once this has finished cooking, allow to rest on the counter, uncovered.
+- Once this has finished cooking, allow to rest on the counter, uncovered.
 It will thicken slightly.

-It may be served warm or chilled, garnished with crushed nuts.
+- It may be served warm or chilled, garnished with crushed nuts.
 Enjoy!

 - butter to grease inside medium saucepan

-- 1/2 cup washed and drained basmati rice
+- 1/2 cup basmati rice washed and drained

 - 5 cups whole milk

-- 2 crushed cardamom pods
+- 2 cardamom pods crushed